Nathaniel Richards (Marvel Comics)

 Nathaniel Richards is a fictional time-traveling scientist appearing in American comic books published by Marvel Comics.
-He is the father of superhero Reed Richards, a founding member — and the leader of — the Fantastic Four.
-He is the namesake of his descendant, the futuristic villain known as Kang the Conqueror; unlike his descendant, the original Nathaniel is more of an adventurer who has a genuine love for his son.
+He is the father of superhero Mister Fantastic of the Fantastic Four and is the namesake of his descendant, the futuristic villain known as Kang the Conqueror.
+Unlike his descendant, the original Nathaniel is more of an adventurer who has a genuine love for his son.

 Publication history

 Nathaniel Richards first appeared in The Fantastic Four #272 (November 1984) and was created by writer-artist John Byrne.

 Fictional character biography

 Dr. Nathaniel Richards was a successful scientist who specialized in multiple fields.
-He was married to Evelyn and together had a son named Reed who possessed an intellectual mind like his father.
+He was married to Evelyn and together had a son named Reed Richards who possessed an intellectual mind like his father.
 When Evelyn died, Nathaniel continued to raise his son by supporting his scientific endeavors.
 Later, Nathaniel is approached by the Brotherhood of the Shield and joins their group.
 Along with Howard Stark, the two meet a super powered individual named Leonid and help him resolve a dispute between the time traveling Leonardo da Vinci and Isaac Newton who had split the organization in two.
 These events somehow resulted in Nathaniel gaining the ability to travel through time.

 Nathaniel found himself in the far future along with several other alternate versions of himself.
 The villain Immortus had gathered them together and forced them to kill each other off.
 Nathaniel fled.
 To protect Reed, Nathaniel provided for his future and then disappeared from his life.

 Nathaniel ended up in another dimension where the Earth had become a desolate wasteland when the moon was destroyed.
 He married a woman named Cassandra who bore two children for him, one of which grew up to be Huntara.
 Cassandra turned out to be a power-mad individual who used Nathaniel's technology to rule the remaining humans.
 The Fantastic Four and Wyatt Wingfoot arrived in this dimension, defeated Cassandra and freed Nathaniel.
 After father and son had a heartfelt reunion, Nathaniel stayed behind to help rebuild.

 However, Nathaniel arrived in the present to kidnap Franklin Richards.
 Nathaniel aged Franklin to a teenager in an effort to prevent Franklin from having a child with Rachel Summers.
 Their child would eventually grow up to become the villain Hyperstorm.
 Nathaniel would help Franklin and the Fantastic Four battle Aron the Rogue Watcher by rescuing Uatu the Watcher.

 Nathaniel later trained Susan Storm to better master her powers.

-Nathaniel returned to help Reed jumpstart the Future Foundation, using the technology he gathered over the years.
+Nathaniel returned to help Reed jump-start the Future Foundation, using the technology he gathered over the years.
 He then helped them battle the Kree Army and the Mad Celestials.